leonardobarilani/edge-computing-thesis/Scripts/README.md

 * `docker`
 * `curl`
 * `tmux` (Only for thesis-dashboard)

+You can use first_setup.sh to install them all

 Add the following snippet in your `.bashrc` or equivalent to quickly access the scripts and to create the `SCRIPTS_PATH` variable: